boesiii/CCTVMapper/README.md

-# CCTVMapper
+# PointsAlongLines
-qgis plugin for mapping CCTV data
+plugin for qgis.
+Plots points along line from CSV